opencredit/badgeos/readme.txt

 9. Use the "BadgeOS Shortcode" button available in any WordPress content area to easily configure and insert a shortcode for any BadgeOS component.
 With just a click or two, you can add custom, dynamic achievement elements (such as lists of badges or other achievements, submission review pages, submission forms, or individual achievements) anywhere on your site.

 == Changelog ==

+= 1.4.1 =
+* Fixed: Eliminated a critical bug that could cause all posts to be migrated to a brand new achievement type on publish.

 = 1.4.0 =
 * Added: BadgeOS Shortcode Embedder – Easily add any shortcode to any content area with a few clicks.